jansmolders86/mediacenterjs/README.md

 For more information please check the ([Node-Gyp documentation] [https://github.com/TooTallNate/node-gyp])

+**x64**

+If you get errors that the 64-bit compilers are not installed you may also need the [http://www.microsoft.com/en-us/download/details.aspx?id=4422]

 **Lame**

 When you download this application through git (Either through zip or a GIT clone) It's possible you will get an error when trying to start the application.